ParadigmfortheNextGeneration/hexo/source/_posts/the-infinite-growth-complex.md

 hide_from_feed: false
 show_tags: true
 date: 2017-02-01 00:09:14
 description: All debt based monetary systems are on a trajectory that leads to a systemic breaking point.
 Baked in the cake.
 By design.
+Baked in the cake.
+By design.
 permalink: paradigm-for-the-next-generation/the-infinite-growth-complex
 links:
  - Paradigm for the Next Generation||/paradigm-for-the-next-generation